Authorised Council Officers can issue Fixed Penalty Notices (FPNs) as an enforcement tool through several legislative acts.

 Paying a Fixed Penalty Notice

-You can pay a Fixed Penalty Notice online using our payments system which is available 24 hours a day, 365 days a year.
+You can pay a Fixed Penalty Notice for dropping litter, dog fouling, breach of conditions within a Public Space Protection Order and fly-posting online using our payments system which is available 24 hours a day, 365 days a year.

 Please select the "Miscellaneous Payments" option from the list of payments available and have your debit or credit card to hand.